 See more of his funny drawings.
 October Jones even leaves motivational sticky notes!
 These adorable photos are from October Jones.

 I love these illustrations.
 Aren’t they cute?
 The directions say to cut, paste, and then glue on wooden blocks.
 I say…forget the wooden blocks for travel.
 Actually…are my kids the only ones who eventually starting throwing wooden blocks?
 Those things hurt!
 If you have to glue them on blocks, seek out the foam blocks.
 Learn from my mistake. 😉

 Instead of using these on blocks, use the cute pieces of illustrations to create a whole host of characters!
 Let your kids glue them in a book to create their favorites and tell a story about it.
 Ask them to create two friends or a whole family.

 Have even more fun with this activity: Click here to print my Olliblock fun of directions for another fun activity with these cute paper characters.
-Olliblocks have created a whole bunch of characters for you to choose.
-Choose characters your kids already love like pirates or super heroes, or choose from holiday groups like Valentines and Halloween.
+Olliblocks have created a whole bunch of characters for you to choose from.
+Choose characters your kids already love like pirates or superheroes or choose from holiday groups like Valentines and Halloween.
 Have fun!!

 Have the littles re-tell a story using the characters.
 This helps your child practice sequencing skills (getting the story in the right order) and elaboration techniques (when they add details to the story).
 You can help by encouragement, asking questions about the story and above all listening.
 Children who are listened to feel valued and connected to you!